NSFin/Personal-Finance-SDG/README.md

 ## Organization

 1. Sessionals
-    + Any material created and delivered by the Personal Finance SDG team during tutorials and analysis
+    + Material created and delivered by the Personal Finance SDG team during tutorials and analysis
 3. Articles
-    + Any news or opinion pieces published by reputable sources or authorities in the finance/economics domain
+    + News or opinion pieces published by reputable sources or authorities in the finance/economics domain
 4. Books
-    + Any textbook or non-fiction work that covers finance or economic material
+    + Textbooks or non-fiction works that covers finance or economic material
 5. Websites
-    + Any website that contains tools, news, or other useful material
+    + Websites that contains tools, news, or other useful material
 6. Software
-    + Any source code that has been developed by you that you would like to share
+    + Source code developed by velocity students that they would like to share
 ---